-In 2009, more than one-quarter of all children under age 21 who were living in families had a parent who was not living in the home.
+In 2011, more than one-quarter of all children under age 21 living in families had a parent who was not living in the home.
 Most often, children living with just one parent live with their mothers.
 These families have a higher likelihood of living in poverty, and child support payments can make an important contribution to total income.,

 State and federal policy changes have strengthened child support enforcement in recent years.
 One of the effects of strong child support enforcement can be to make it more likely that young mothers exit and stay off welfare.
 However, a third of non-custodial fathers live in poverty.
 In 2010, almost a quarter (24 percent) of child support payments were made through wage withholding, and only 22 percent were paid directly to the custodial parent.
 Some analysts have identified states’ policies of retaining payments due to children of TANF (welfare) recipients as a disincentive to payment of child support.
 More than 40 percent of non-custodial fathers are responsible for making payments for more than one child, increasing their financial burden.